wmacmil/wmacmil.github.io/_posts/2021-04-23-gf-tutorial.md

 The `lincat` judgement says that `Exp` category is given a linearization type `Str`, which means that any expression is just evaluated to a string.
 There are more expressive linearization types, records and tables, or products and coproducts in the mathematician's lingo.
 For instance, `EInt i = i.s` that we project the s field from the integer i (records are indexed by numbers but rather by names in PLs).
 We defer a more extended discussion of linearization types for later examples where they are not just useful but necessary, producing grammars more expressive than CFGs called Parallel Multiple Context Free Grammars (PMCFGs).

-The linearization of the `Add` function takes two arguements, `e1` and `e2` which must necessarily evaluate to strings, and produces a string.
+The linearization of the `Add` function takes two arguments, `e1` and `e2` which must necessarily evaluate to strings, and produces a string.
 Strings in GF are denoted with double quotes `"my string"` and concatenation with `++`.
 This resulting string, `"the sum of" ++ e1 ++ "and" ++ e2` is the concatenation of `"the sum of"`, the evaluated string `e1`, `"and"`, and the string of a linearized `e2`.
 The linearization of `EInt` is almost an identity function, except that the primitive Integer's are strings embedded in a record for scalability purposes.

+Here is the relationship between `fun` and `lin` from a slightly higher vantage point.
 Given a `fun` judgement

   $$f {:} C_0 \rightarrow C_1 \rightarrow ... \rightarrow C_n$$

-in the `abstract` file, the GF user provides a corresping `lin` judgement of the form
+in the `abstract` file, the GF user provides a corresponding `lin` judgement of the form

   $$f \: c_0 \: c_1 \: ... \: c_n \: {=} \: t_0 \: \texttt{++} \: t_1 \: \texttt{++} \: ... \: \texttt{++} \: t_m $$

 in the `concrete` file.
 Each $$c_i$$ must have the linearization type given in the `lincat` of $$C_i$$ , e.g. if `lincat C_i = T ;` then `c_i : T`.

-We step through the example above to see how the linearization recursively evaluates, noting that this may not be the actual reduction order GF internally performs :
+We step through the example above to see how the linearization recursively evaluates, noting that this may not be the actual reduction order GF internally performs.
+The relation `->*` informally used but not defined here expresses the step function after zero or more steps of evaluating an expression.
+This is the reflexive transitive closure of the single step relation `->` familiar in operational semantics.

 ```haskell
 linearize (Mul (Add (EInt 3) (EInt 4)) (EInt 5))